 Multicultural Vision Program

-The Multicultural Vision Program (MVP) Award grants full-tuition to one hundred incoming multicultural students each year.
-The scholarship is open to high school multicultural seniors, who are U.S. Citizens or permanent residents, and residents of the state of Iowa, who demonstrate academic potential in ways that go beyond class ranking or test scores.
+The Multicultural Vision Program (MVP) Award grants a full-tuition award to incoming first-year students, who are U.S. Citizens or permanent residents, residents of the state of Iowa and identify as: American Indian or Alaskan Native, Black/African American, Asian American, Native Hawaiian or Pacific Islander, Hispanic or Latinx, or Multiracial on the application for undergraduate admission; or who have participated in a federally funded Educational Talent Search or Upward Bound program.
+Students will also demonstrate academic potential in ways that go beyond class ranking or test scores.